Table of Content

 - Empty everything from laboratory storage areas, e.g., refrigerators, freezers, cupboards, etc. and dispose of hazardous materials according to previously-listed instructions.

 - Laboratory equipment or laboratory surfaces that are potentially contaminated with a hazardous material must be decontaminated before that equipment can be removed from the lab.
 Proper decontamination requires the wipe down of all contaminated surfaces with a cleaning agent capable of removing the contaminant.
 If equipment contains a hazardous material integral to the operation of that piece of equipment (i.e., oil, mercury and asbestos), the hazardous material must be removed prior to disposal.
 Some examples of internal parts that may contain hazardous materials are mercury switches, mercury thermometers, transformers, oil pumps, and compressors.

 - The University of Iowa’s Surplus Stores manages all equipment for disposal or resale.
 It is the responsibility of the equipment’s owner (the PI) to ensure all hazardous materials have been removed prior to it being released to Surplus Stores.
 This includes X-ray machines and lasers.
 Contact EHS for guidance on disposal of these specific items.

-If you have laboratory equipment that needs to be picked up by Surplus Stores, first notify the EHS Lab Close-out Coordinator of this by completing an Equipment Clearance Record Form and either fax (5-7564) or email it to email@example.com.
+If you have laboratory equipment that needs to be picked up by Surplus Stores, first notify the EHS Lab Close-out Coordinator of this by completing an Equipment Clearance Record Form and either fax (5-7564) or email the form to: firstname.lastname@example.org.
 As noted on the form, if the equipment has been used with biological, chemical or radioactive materials, it must be decontaminated first.
-An EHS staff member will assess the status of that decontamination and, if the decontamination/disinfection is deemed appropriate and effective, will sign the form and tag the equipment so it can be removed by Surplus Stores.
+An EHS staff member will assess the status of the decontamination and, if it is deemed appropriately decontaminated, will maintain the signed form and inform Surplus Stores, as needed.